ArchiveBox/docs/Security-Overview.md

  - ArchiveBox does lots of HTML parsing, filesystem access, and shell command execution.
 A bug in any one of those subsystems could potentially lead to deleted/damaged data on your hard drive, or full system compromise unless restricted to a user that only has permissions to access the directories needed
  - Do you really trust a project created by a Github user called `@pirate` 😉?
 Why give a random program off the internet root access to your entire system?
 (I don't have malicious intent, I'm just saying in principle you should not be running random Github projects as root)

-**Instead, you should run ArchiveBox as your normal user, or create a user with less privileged access:**
+**Instead, you should run ArchiveBox under a separate user account with less privileged access:**
 ```bash
 useradd -r -g archivebox -G audio,video archivebox  # the audio & video groups are used by chrome
 mkdir -p /home/archivebox/data